Creamy Polenta Bowls with Chard and BaconJump to Recipe

 How to make creamy polenta for these bowls

 The base of these bowls is a creamy polenta that simmers until it’s thick and rich.
 Once you get it down, you’ll find all kinds of uses for creamy polenta.
-It’s a great base for grilled meats and I’ve even made breakfast polenta which is pretty good!

 The biggest trick to making good polenta is to bring the water to a simmer in a saucepan before you stir in the polenta.
 As you pour in the ground corn, whisk the polenta so it doesn’t stick together and clump up.